Welcome to the Library

 A student's privilege to use the library during the school day may be revoked by the library staff for failure to return library materials or for continuous violation of the library rules.
 A "NI" in citizenship may also be posted to the rank card.

 The library is happy to showcase student artwork or projects.
-Physical items can be displayed in locked display cases.
+Physical items can be displayed on top of bookshelves.
 We also hang framed student artwork on the walls.

 School supplies are available at the library - some to borrow, others to keep.
 The library keeps a supply of paper, notecards, and pencils that students can have for free.
 Poster board for projects is available for $.75/sheet.
 Tri-fold displays are available for $1.
-Mechanical pencils and erasers are $.50.
-Students can use a variety of school supplies in the library including scissors, glue, markers, colored pencils, calculators, laptop chargers, staplers, and tape.
+Students can use a variety of school supplies in the library including scissors, glue, markers, colored pencils, calculators, staplers, and tape.
 Other supplies may be available upon request.
 Ask a member of the library staff for assistance if you want any of these supplies.

 The library is a safe and inclusive space.
 Please help us keep the library a place for respect and peace for all in our school community.